 The first model we train is a simple autoencoder like the one depicted in Figure 1.
 In the second variant we take the output of the hidden layer of an already-trained autoencoder and train a second autoencoder to reproduce the mapped input.
 Hence if the size of the hidden layer of the first encoder is N, then this is also the size of the input and output layers of the second autoencoder.
 There is no limit to how many stacked autoencoders we may train in this fashion.
 For our purposes, we have limited ourselves to stacked autoencoders of depth 2.
-In the final variant we build a deep composed autoencoder by taking the hidden layers of the whole system to improve reconstruction of the original input.
+In the final variant we build a deep composed autoencoder by taking the hidden layers of two pretrained autoencoders and finetuning the weights of the whole system to improve reconstruction of the original input.